Batman: Battle for the Cowl: Central storyline

 Due to his involvement in Hurt's plan to kill Batman, Michael Lane believes himself to be responsible for the crime and trauma brought to Gotham City.
 He confesses this to his priest who takes him in to the Order of Purity to become the next Azrael.
-In his first act as Azrael, Michael Lane defends the properties of the Azrael suit from Talia al Ghul, in turn preventing her from giving it to Damian Wayne.
+In his first act as Azrael, Lane defends the properties of the Azrael suit from Talia al Ghul, in turn preventing her from giving it to Damian Wayne.
 Azrael then manages to not only defeat Talia, but also retrieve the Sword of Salvation from her.
 Azrael is then attacked by Nightwing, believing him to be responsible for the death of a police official.
 Azrael manages to convince Nightwing that he is not responsible for the murder.

 Nightwing becomes as cold as Bruce had.
 Despite Tim's requests, he refuses to take up the mantle of the Bat.
 This leads to an imposter taking up the mantle, but this one uses brute force and shoots his victims to death.
-Black Mask II soon takes control of Arkham's inmates with implants that will kill them if they do not obey him.
-Among his recruits are Scarecrow, Jane Doe, Firefly, Poison Ivy, Killer Croc and Victor Zsasz.
+Black Mask takes control of Arkham's inmates with implants that will kill them if they do not obey him.
+Among his recruits are Scarecrow, Jane Doe, Firefly, Poison Ivy, Killer Croc, and Victor Zsasz.

 After Damian is attacked by Killer Croc, Nightwing rescues him, but is in turn attacked by the imposter Batman, Jason Todd.
 When Damian attempts to prove himself to Dick by attacking Jason, he is shot by the latter and severely wounded, saved only by Alfred.
-This leads to Tim Drake assuming the mantle of Batman and tracking Jason down to a demented version of the Batcave.
+This leads to Tim Drake assuming the mantle of Batman and tracking Jason to the Batcave.
 There he too is attacked and severely wounded by Jason, who awaits the arrival of Nightwing.

 Damian is then sent by Alfred to find and rescue Tim, though to make sure that he does not get further injured, he is sent with Squire.
 The two of them rescue Tim together.
 Meanwhile, Dick enters an all out brawl with Jason which leads to a fight on top of Gotham's sky train system.
-Dick manages to defeat Jason, but the latter falls into Gotham River telling Dick that they'll be meeting soon enough.
+Dick manages to defeat Jason, but the latter falls into Gotham River telling Dick that they will meet again.
 Dick then returns to the Batcave and assumes the mantle of Batman.